ztyyLV/web-twain-docs/indepth/features/output.md

 If you don't want to show any dialog and you know for sure where you want the files saved, you can save with absolute paths while setting [ `IfShowFileDialog` ]({{site.info}}api/WebTwain_IO.html#ifshowfiledialog) to `false` .

 > When using an absolute path, you must make sure the current user has the proper permission to save to that path.
-Otherwise it'll fail.
+Otherwise the save will fail.

 ``` javascript
 DWObject.IfShowFileDialog = false;